 42. WELDING.
 Fall or spring term.
 Credit one hour.
 One laboratory period, M T or Th 8-10:30, or M or T 2-4:30; in spring term, given also at F 2-4:30.
 Limited to twenty students a section.
-Mr. Clough.
+Mr. Clouch.

-A course giving fundamentals and practice of oxyacetylene welding and cutting of metals; spot welding and arc welding, with special emphasis on farm-shop construction and repair.
+A course giving fundamentals and practice of oxyacetylene welding and cutting of metals; spot welding and and arc welding, with special emphasis on farm-shop construction and repair.
+One all-day field trip is taken on Monday or Tuesday.